techbin/LaravelDC/README.md

 5. Copy the controller and view folders from the github project extract and paste in the new instance.

-5.1 Controllers: aligent/app/Http/Controllers
+5.1 Controllers: aligent/app/Http/Controllers/
+Copy and paste the DateHelp.php and Question1Controller.php

-5.2 Views: aligent/resources/views/questions
+5.2 Views: aligent/resources/views/
+Copy and paste the "questions" folder.

 C. File Structure